Fact Sheet

 - Week 1: apply the first patch on clean, dry, lotion-free skin.

-- Week 3: remove second patch and apply third patch on the same day of the week that you applied your second patch.
+- Week 3: remove the second patch and apply the third patch on the same day of the week that you applied your second patch.

-- Week 4: remove third patch.
+- Week 4: remove the third patch.
 Do NOT apply a new one.
-The next 7 days (week 4) will be “patch-free.”
-You can expect your period sometime during this week.
+This is your patch-free week (7 days), and you can expect your period sometime during this week.

-- At the end of that 7 day patch-free week, apply a new patch.
+- At the end of the patch-free week (7 days), apply a new patch.

-- Some people use the patch continuously (no patch-free week) to avoid having their period, sometimes called “stacking.”
-If you are interested in doing this, speak to your clinician first.
+- Some people use the patch continuously (without a patch-free week) to avoid their period.
+This is called “stacking”.
+If you’re interested in this, consult your clinician.

-- If you are late removing or applying your patch, consult the instructions in your patch package and/or call your clinician to see if you need to come in for an appointment and/or use a back-up method of birth control for 7 days.
+- If you are late removing or applying your patch, check the instructions in your package, contact your clinician to see if you need an appointment, and/or use a backup barrier birth control method for the next 7 days (such as condoms).
+Apps like Stay on Schedule (https://www.sexandu.ca/sos/) can be used to help you find out if you need to use backup methods.

 How to start the patch